future-proof-iot/middleware2022-femtocontainers/README.md

-# Middleware 2022 Femto-Container artefact
+# Middleware 2022 Femto-Container artifact

-This repository contains the artefact for the submission to [Middleware 2022] on "Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers".
+This repository contains the artifact for the submission to [Middleware 2022] on "Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers".